-In this paper, we use first-principles methods to establish a new class of ferroelectrics in the LiGaGe structure type and to identify promising candidate materials for further investigation.
-Specifically, we compute the structural parameters, band gap, polarization, and barrier to uniform switching of the eighteen reported and 70 asvet-hypothetical ABC compounds in the LiGaGe structure type.
-We identify several insulating combinations with polarization comparable to or greater than that of $BaTiO_3$ , and uniform switching barriers comparable to or less than that of PbTiO3.
+rameters, band gap, polarization, and barrier to uniform switching of the 18 reported and 70 as-yet hypothetical ABC compounds in the LiGaGe structure type.
+We identify several insulating combinations with polarization comparable to or greater than that of BaTiO3 and uniform switching barriers comparable to or less than that of PbTiO3.
 For all insulating combinations studied, we find that the band gaps are in the semiconducting range; the lower band gaps could be useful for photoactive applications [7-9].
-These candidate ferroelectrics offer promise for experimental investigation and for the future development of new high-performance materials for practical applications.
+These candidate ferroelectrics offer promise for experimental investigation and for the future development of new highperformance materials for practical applications.

-First principles computations were performed with the ABINIT package [22].
-The local density approximation (LDA) and a $4 \times 4 \times 4$ Monkhorst-Pack sampling of the Brillouin zone [23] were used for all calculations, except for the Berry phase polarization [24, 25] calculations, for which a $8 \times 8 \times 8$ grid was used.
+First-principles computations were performed with the ABINIT package [22].
+The local density approximation and a $4 \times 4 \times 4$ Monkhorst-Pack sampling of the Brillouin zone [23] were used for all calculations, except for the Berry phase polarization [24,25] calculations, for which an $8 \times 8 \times 8$ grid was used.
 All atoms were represented by norm-conserving optimized [26] designed nonlocal [27] pseudopotentials, generated with the OPIUM code [28].
 All calculations were performed with a plane wave cutoff of 50 Ry.

-We first consider the eighteen non-rare-earth compounds that have been experimentally reported in the LiGaGe structure type in the ICSD [31].
+We first consider the 18 non-rare-earth compounds that have been experimentally reported in the LiGaGe structure type in the ICSD [29].
 For each combination, we optimized the structural parameters for each of the three structural variants ABC, ABC, and ABC, where the underscore indicates the element at Wyckoff position 2a, which stuffs the wurtzite structure comprised by the other two elements.
-The results for the lowest energy structural variant are reported in Table I. The computed structural parameters generally show good agreement with experimental values, with the underestimate of lattice constants characteristic of LDA calculations, about 1-2 % for a and as large as 3-4 % for c.
+The results for the lowest-energy structural variant are reported in Table I. The computed structural parameters generally show good agreement with experimental values, with the underestimate of lattice constants characteristic of local density approximation calculations, about 1-2% for a and as large as 3-4% for c.

-There are only two insulating compounds in the set of reported LiGaGe-type compounds: LiBeSb (I-II-V) and LiZnSb (I-XII-V); in each the stuffing atom is the monovalent element Li.
-The total of 8 s and p valence electrons is expected to improve the likelihood of band gap formation [29].
-The band gap for LiBeSb is 1.71 eV (indirect) and for LiZnSb it is 0.67 eV (direct).
-The computed polarizations of $0.59 \text{ C/m}^2$ (LiBeSb) and 0.56 $C/m^2$ (LiZnSb) are larger than that of BaTiO3.
+There are only two insulating compounds in the set of reported LiGaGe-type compounds: LiBeSb (I-II-V) and LiZnSb (I-XII-V); in each, the stuffing atom is the monovalent element Li.
+The total of 8 s and p valence electrons is expected to improve the likelihood of band gap formation [30].
+The band gap for LiBeSb is 1.71 eV (indirect), and for LiZnSb it is 0.67 eV (direct).
+The computed polarizations of 0.59 C/m2 (LiBeSb) and 0.56 C/m2 (LiZnSb) are larger than that of BaTiO3.
 To assess switchability, we compute the energy difference between the polar state and the nonpolar high-symmetry reference state.
-While we recognize that ferroelectrics do not switch by uniform change of the polarization through the high-symmetry state, the energy barrier for uniform switching can be used to assess the possibility of realistic switching by comparing with the values for known ferroelectrics: 0.2 eV for PbTiO3 and 0.02 eV for BaTiO3 [30].
-In the present case, this comparison suggests that the nominal barriers in LiBeSb and LiZnSb (0.58 eV and 0.80 eV) are too high for switchability to be likely.
+While we recognize that ferroelectrics do not switch by uniform change of the polarization through the high-symmetry state, the energy barrier for uniform switching can be used to assess the possibility of realistic switching by comparing with the values for known ferroelectrics: 0.2 eV for PbTiO3 and 0.02 eV for BaTiO3 [31].
+In the present case, this comparison suggests that the nominal barriers in LiBeSb and LiZnSb (0.58 and 0.80 eV) are too high for switchability to be likely.

-To search for candidate LiGaGe-type ferroelectrics with lower barriers, we consider equiatomic combinations of three distinct constituent elements ABC with valences given by I-II-V or I-XII-V, with I=(Li, Na, K), II=(Be, Mg, Ca, Sr, Ba), XII=(Zn) and V=(P, As, Sb, Bi).
-This generates a total of 72 candidate combinations to be searched, only two of which are included in Table I. We optimize the structural parameters for each of the three variants corresponding to the three choices of element for the 2a position.
+To search for candidate LiGaGe-type ferroelectrics with lower barriers, we consider equiatomic combinations of three distinct constituent elements ABC with valences given by I-II-V or I-XII-V, with I = (Li, Na, K), II =(Be, Mg, Ca, Sr, Ba), XII = (Zn), and V = (P, As, Sb, Bi).